arcynum/pifti/README.md

-PIfti
+Python based IFTI.
 =====

-Python / Django IFTI.
-Fixing up the repo for shared building.
+This is a private imageboard written in python, using django.